|

 true, but the problem with

-this is that it makes all utterance impossible, because a fucking crazy person can always
+this is that it makes all utterance impossible, because a fucking crazy

 think you mean something you don’t

-mean—that’s what crazy
+mean — that’s what crazy

 means.
 The fuckwad